search instagram arrow-down

 img_3898

-Above, “mulah ahmar” or red stew, one of many variations on the theme of “mulah”, or stew.
+Right, a recipe for “mulah ahmar” or red stew, one of many variations on the theme of “mulah”, or stew.
 A staple in Sudanese cuisine, mulah is usually made from a base of lamb, onions, cardamon, peppercorns and salt and often eaten with wafer-thin, pancake bread, pictured above, known as kisra. (source – Sudanese Kitchen website).
 “Guffa al mulah” in conversational Sudanese refers to the shopping basket of staple everyday ingredients – see more below.

 img_8761-1